Namespaces

 A parameter declaration with the specifier this (syntax (2)/(5)) declares an explicit object parameter.

-An explicit object parameter cannot be a function parameter pack, and it can only appear in two situations:
+An explicit object parameter cannot be a function parameter pack, and it can only appear as the first parameter of the parameter list in the following declarations:

 struct C